Professional edition active

 Symptoms and Signs of RPGN

 Manifestations are usually insidious, with weakness, fatigue, fever, nausea, vomiting, anorexia, arthralgia, and abdominal pain.
 Some patients present similarly to those with postinfectious glomerulonephritis, with abrupt-onset hematuria.
-About 50% of patients have edema and a history of an acute influenza-like illness within 4 weeks of onset of renal failure, usually followed by severe oliguria.
-Nephrotic syndrome is present in 10 to 30%.
+About half of patients have edema and a history of an acute influenza-like illness within 4 weeks of onset of kidney failure, usually followed by severe oliguria.
+Nephrotic syndrome may be present.
 Hypertension is uncommon and rarely severe.
 Patients with anti-GBM antibody disease may have pulmonary hemorrhage, which can manifest with hemoptysis or be detectable only by findings suggestive of diffuse alveolar infiltrates on lung imaging (pulmonary-renal syndrome or diffuse alveolar hemorrhage syndrome).

 Diagnosis of RPGN

-• Progressive renal failure over weeks to months
+• Progressive kidney failure over weeks to months

 • Nephritic urinary sediment